 Which software programs are compatible with your widgets?

 That’s a tricky question.
 Our widgets are plain HTML5 web apps, so in theory, any program which can embed HTML5 content should work.
 We have found however that many tools implement HTML5 poorly, or incompletely.
-We test our widgets in iBooks Author multi-touch books, our own iPad app, and recent versions of every major browser.
+We test our widgets in iBooks Author (discontinued in 2020) multi-touch books, our own iPad app, and recent versions of every major browser.
 In addition, we know from you that they also work well in Kotobee, though we currently don’t test new releases of BookWidgets for compatibility with Kotobee.
 We’ve heard from customers that they use our widgets without problems in a few other authoring environments, but again, we don’t test our new releases against those environments because it’s too time consuming.